What Is a Soap Sock?

 Updated:

 A soap saver bag is a great way to keep your skin feeling refreshed and scrubbed clean.
 It also provides an exfoliating effect that can help circulation, while making the foam in any bar last longer!
-You can put any soap bar into them including shower blocks (see our shower body washes range), bar soap, shampoo bars or conditioner bars (see our haircare range of bars).
+You can put any soap bar into them including shower blocks, bar soap, shampoo bars or conditioner bars.
 Even shaving soap!
 You would use a soap saver as both a bag to hold your soap, a string to allow it to hang and dry from, but also as a body scrubber.
 The jute and sisal bags are just like having an exfoliating soap.

 How Do You Use A Soap Sock